Regularized joint mixture models: Introduction

 \section{Introduction}

-Regularized linear models, such as the lasso and its many variants, usually assume homogeneity in the sense that the same conditional distribution of a response $Y$ given features $X$ is taken to hold for all samples.
-In the presence of latent groups that might have different underlying conditional distributions, regression modeling may be severely confounded.
+Regularized linear models usually assume homogeneity in the sense that the same conditional distribution of a response $Y$ given features $X$ is taken to hold for all samples.
+In the presence of latent groups that might have different underlying conditional distributions, regression modeling may be confounded, possibly severely.
 Similarly, covariance structure among features can be an important signal in scientific applications but its learning may be strongly affected by latent group structure.

 These issues are a concern whenever data might harbour unrecognized distributional shifts or group structure, an issue that is increasingly prominent in an era of large and often heterogeneous data.
 Furthermore, for heterogeneous data the two aspects -- the distribution of features $X$ and the conditional $Y | X$ -- are related in practice, since either or both may contain signals relevant to detecting and modeling group structure, which in turn is essential to overall estimation.
-For example, in biomedical studies, latent groups may correspond to disease subtypes with potentially group-specific covariance signal (due to subtype-specific differences in underlying regulatory networks) as well as group-specific regression models (e.g. due to subtype-specific feature importance and disease manifestations).

 Motivated by such heterogeneous data settings with paired data of the form $(X,Y)$, in this paper we study a class of joint mixture models that couple together both aspects -- sparse graphical models for $X$ and parsimonious regression models for $Y|X$ -- in one framework.
 Specifically, in high-level notation, we consider models of the form

 where $Z \! \in \! \{ 1,\dots,K \}$ is a latent indicator of group membership with distribution $\tau_{\scaleto{Z}{4pt}}$, $p_{\scaleto{W}{4pt}}(m,s)$ denotes the probability distribution of a random variable $W$ with location $m$ and scale $s$, and $g(\cdot)$ is a link function.
 This work focuses on the familiar and important case where both $X$ and $Y$ are normally distributed and $g$ is the identity function.
 However, the key ideas apply to any model of the general form in Eq. \eqref{eq:model_intro}.